 I don't know about you, but I'm about to flatten my chef hat and throw down the knife (safely).
 I need some holiday hacks and I need them now.

 Even superheroes need their rest.
-Give yourself the gift of taking some shortcuts to anticancer foods, and holiday hacks to take some of the pressure off.
+Give yourself the gift of taking some shortcuts to holiday cooking, with these holiday hacks to take some of the pressure off.
 Then allow yourself to relax and be merry.
-These cooking hacks will banish scrooge from the kitchen, because no one wants them around during the holidays.

 You're invited to join our new private nutrition group for thrivers on Facebook! https://www.facebook.com/groups/afreshstartforbreastcancerthrivers